hotwired-laravel/turbo-laravel.com/resources/guides/installation.md

 ![Profile Menu](/images/profile-menu.png)

 In Laravel Breeze, all the profile forms are rendered in the same page.
 In Turbo Breeze, each one has its own dedicated page.
-That's not a requirement for Hotwired apps, but it works best in a mobile context, we'll see more about that later in this guide.
+That's not a requirement for Hotwired apps, but it works best in a mobile context.
+We'll see more about that later in this bootcamp.

 Now we're ready for our first feature!